 High rate of success in KO generation (99%)

-We are an officially licensed CRISPR solutions provider.
 We design sgRNAs having high specificity and efficiency to guarantee a mutagenesis rate close to 100%.